eea/eea.progressbar/README.txt

 1. Go to *ZMI > portal_workflows > Contents Tab* and select your workflow
 2. Click on *Progress monitoring Tab* and update *% done* for each state
+3. Go to Plone Site > Working space and add a Progress monitoring portlet
+4. Or add a Collection, add Progress column for tabular view and enable tabular view for this Collection.

 Source code
 ===========